You deserve timely payment of all wages and commissions and California law requires it.

 Once he reached out to McCormack & Erlich for help, we realized that he had been improperly misclassified as exempt when in fact he was a nonexempt employee.
-He was owed a substantial amount of overtime pay in addition to his commissions.
 We filed a lawsuit on his behalf and were able to recover more than he originally thought he was owed.

 State minimum wage